|

 distant factory drops

-precipitously "to
+precipitously "to everyone's

-to a competent HR
+shock."
+But to a competent HR

-Head, these matters
+Head, these matters were all

-Too bad that HQ wasn't
+too visible.
+Too bad that HQ

-listening or did not
+wasn't listening or did not

 want to hear.